DrawKit: From idea to #1 on Product Hunt in 1 month, with no code

 Stage 5 – Growth

 At launch, the monetisation strategy was to have half the illustrations free, and half paid, purchasing them on an individual basis.
 The site made about $60 on launch day with this approach, but then throughout the following week this slowly petered off.
 I needed a new approach.

 I spent the next couple of weeks adding illustrations to the library as fast as I could, improving the site as much as I could with feedback from its new audience, and brainstorming monetisation ideas.

 One of the biggest pieces of feedback, started on Designernews, was to move from PSD files to SVG files.
 After thinking over it for a day I realised that if this is what the audience was looking for, it would be stupid for me to ignore it.

-But this meant a LOT of work.
-It had to happen though.
+Although this meant a LOT of work (all illustrations had been drawn as bitmap in Procreate), it had to happen.
 So I made the decision to temporarily stop putting new illustrations on the site, and start re-creating every single illustration I had made so far as a vector SVG, from scratch.
 This took a little while, but once it was finished people were very happy.

 During this time I also flew back home to Sydney, and we got into Christmas time, which showed a big slowdown in site traffic and activity.
 I was slightly worried about this, but figured it was just Christmas and New Year, and that things would pick up again in January 2019.

 I used this time to hone in on a solid monetisation strategy, which involved making all the illustrations free, and planning some premium products to supplement the free products.
 This would be a mixture of modular kits and illustration packs, in multiple styles.
 I’ve always loved not being tied into one particular illustration style, and I realised this was a good opportunity to use this to my advantage, and to play with different illustration styles.